peter/versioned/README.md

 ## TODO

+* Ability to set published=1 for list endpoint - add "published" test in api/suites/list

+* Add first_published_at and last_published_at fields.
+Add publish-events model to default models?

+* Ability to recursively get relationships or get them to the N-th level

 * API tests for import API, especially the sync part

 * More API tests, i.e. related to publishing